codewars/docs/content/concepts/gamification/privileges.md

 - Content curation: a user can approve kata and translations after reviewing them, or edit kata to fix issues.
 - Moderation: a user is able to mark comments as spoilers, unmark them, or mark issues as resolved.

 Privileges are earned by reaching a certain level of Honor.
-The exact required amounts to gain some privilege is listed in [this table](/references/gamification//privileges/).
+The exact required amounts to gain some privilege is listed in [this table][privileges-reference].

+[privileges-reference]: /references/gamification/privileges/